-Spiritual Communion for use in the current circumstance of isolation.
+Spiritual Communion for use at home.

 You may wish to find a space for prayer in front of a cross, a candle, or a special place.
 You might choose to make your Spiritual Communion at a particular time of day, or after viewing a live streamed service.